neptuneresearch/ring-membership-sql/README.md

 ## Materialized Views
 The core of this package is composed of 2 materialized views.

+Everything in this package uses these 2 materialized views: install them both first before installing any other files.

 | File | Description |
 | - | - |
 | `tx_input_list.sql` | Decodes key offsets to amount indices |